josephpal/esp32-LoraWAN/README.md

 ### Pinout

-The following picture shows a detailed overview about the current pin assigment of the TTGO LORA SX1278 ESP32 module.
+The following picture shows a detailed overview of the current pin assignment the TTGO LORA SX1278 ESP32 module offers.

 <p align="center"><img width="90%" src="https://imgaz.staticbg.com/images/oaupload/ser1/banggood/images/15/B3/40996a08-9df2-46a1-b320-9f9b1a8a16a1.jpg"></img></p>